24 Reasons for Choosing Adoption over Abortion [How Adoption Changes Lives]

 “I knew my life did not stop after adoption,” she said.
 “It gave me a second chance to pursue my goals and dreams so that I can be a better version of myself and help people along the way.
 I wanted to show my daughter that I didn’t give up on myself and, more importantly, her.”

 You can read more of Julia’s story here.

 10. You can choose adoption at any point in your pregnancy, even after abortion is no longer an option.

 Deciding which unplanned pregnancy option is best for you and your baby can be a difficult decision to make, so you don’t want to rush into one before you’re sure it’s right for you.
-The timeliness of an abortion can make you feel pressured to make a decision before you’re ready.
-But an adoption, on the other hand, can be a decision you make at any time in your pregnancy.
+The timeliness of abortion can make you feel pressured to decide before you’re ready.
+But adoption, on the other hand, can be a decision you make at any time in your pregnancy.
 If you think you need more time to decide whether to parent your child, you might want to consider adoption, as you can place your baby for adoption even after they’re born.

-11. You can have continued contact with your baby through open adoption.
+11. You can have an amazing relationship with your baby through open adoption.

-12. Abortion is permanent and final; adoption does not become permanent until signing the legal documents after baby’s birth, so there is time to consider options and you can change your mind at any time.
+12. Adoption does not become permanent until signing the legal documents after the baby’s birth, so there is time to consider options and you can change your mind at any time.

 13. Women who have already experienced an abortion may not want to repeat the process.